tylerlrhodes/blog2/content/posts/clojure-sequences.md

 (seq-test 10)
 ```

 What would you expect the output from this to be?
-Or maybe it should
+Maybe it should
 generate a ConcurrentModifiedException?
 This is what prints out:

 ```